Brazil opens route for emergency approval of COVID-19 vaccines | Health

 Of those, 100.4 million doses are under an agreement with AstraZeneca, and another 14.5 million through the Covax Facility co-led by the World Health Organization.
 Health Minister Eduardo Pazuello told lawmakers on Wednesday that Brazil would begin receiving about 15 million doses of the AstraZeneca vaccine between January and February, with 100 million doses arriving by the middle of the year.

 Separately, in the second half of 2021, state-run biomedical institute Fiocruz is also expected to produce up to 160 million doses of the AstraZeneca vaccine, Pazuello said.
+On Wednesday, Brazil's lower house of Congress approved almost 2 billion reais ($383.33 million) in funding for Fiocruz to buy and produce AstraZeneca's vaccine locally.
 In Sao Paulo, Governor Joao Doria has said he hopes to roll out China's Sinovac vaccine in his state by January even if it is not part of the federal government's immunization plan.

 - READ MORE ON: